Sad1337227/TMPS_Labs/Raports/Raport_lab3.md

 ## Implementation
-In this laboratory I implemented three design patterns on of them is 'Bridge' here is its implementation:
+In this laboratory I implemented three design patterns on of them is `Bridge` here is its implementation:
 ```
 public interface PresenterInterface {